 We are always happy to talk through timelines with you at the outset, since every project is unique.

 We pride ourselves on our timely communication, both with our close-knit team in India and with our client partners.
-Time zones are not a hindrance—we speak with our facility managers India every day, and are able to provide a quick response to any questions or problems that may arise.
+Time zones are not a hindrance—we speak with our facility managers India most days, and are able to provide a quick response to any questions or problems that may arise.